Constitution House of Isfahan

-Constitution House of Isfahan, also known as Khaneh Mashrouteh or Khaneh Haj Aqa Nourrollah, is a historical edifice located next to the Great Naqsh-e Jahan Square, on Neshat Ave in Isfahan, Iran.
-During the years that led to the Persian Constitutional Revolution.
-Afterwards the house was used as a gathering place of the leaders, activists and sympathizers of the movement.
-The address of constitution house is No. 14 Neshat Ave.
+Constitution House of Isfahan, also known as Khaneh Mashroutiyat or Khaneh Haj Aqha Nourrollah Najafi Esfahani, is an edifice located next to the Great Naqsh-e Jahan Square, on Neshat Ave in Isfahan, Iran.

-Later this house became a historical museum about the constitution period in Iran.
-It is called a constitution because it belonged to Haj Aqa Nourollah.
-It exhibits historical documents, and photographs from the period.

 History

 Safa Khaneh was built by Haj Aqa Nouroollah and his older brother.

-Muslims and Christians came here to talk about their religions with each other.
-It was one of the first interfaith centers in the world.
+Muslims and Christians came here to talk about their religions with each other making it one of the first interfaith centers in the world.
 Later a magazine published based on these dialogues was released in Iran, India and London.
 Later it became an Islamic hospital delivering care without charge.
 It then became a qeraat khane, (place for reading) where the staff read newspaper aloud for visitors.
 About 100 years ago it became an Islamic company that produced clothing.